deepssharma/My_Phase1_Project/README.md

 ![Best Genre](https://github.com/deepssharma/My_Phase1_Project/blob/master/figs/genres_profits_ratings.png)
 I was curious to see that based on the data that we have which movie was the most profitable.
 So I made the below plot that shows top 20 most protoable movies.Based on this plot, ***Avatar*** turns out to be most profitable movie followed by Avengers infinity wars.
 However, Avengers seems to be most popular and has higher vote average.
 I can think of one reason for this discrepancy.
 Avatar was released in 2009 and Avengers in 2018.
 In 2009 I would guess %age of people who were social media savvy was small and so the votes garnered by Avatar are less.
 Just a wild guess!

-Both these and the next couple of movies in order are either sci-fi or action thriller.
+Both these movies and the next couple of movies in order are either sci-fi or action thriller.
+The values on y-axis are normalized values by mean for the given variable (i.e. profit, popualrity, vote average).
+What I mean by this is as follows: e.g. profit for each movie was divided by average profit dervied by all the movies, and likewise for popularity, vote average etc. I did this so that I can overlay all three variables on the same plot.
+Afterwards I relaised that I could use the normalize function from numpy.

 This plot together with the genre plot above suggest that ***sci-fi/anime/action*** movies are more profitable than other genres!
 ![Best Movie](https://github.com/deepssharma/My_Phase1_Project/blob/master/figs/most_profitable_movie.png)

 * ***Best Director***